How Do Parlays Work in Kansas Sports Betting?

 So how do you win parlay bets?
 The simple definition of a winning parlay is a wager in which all your selections are successful.
 The sense of excitement as each of your picks turns out to be right, and the feeling that you might be about to win big, is genuinely thrilling.
 That helps to explain why parlay bets are so popular with both dedicated and casual bettors.

 Of course, the risk that stacks up against the potential reward is that it takes only one of your selections to let you down, and your entire parlay loses.
 The only possible consolation in these circumstances arrives if the operator where you placed your parlay offers parlay insurance.
-This means that, in return for just one of your picks is incorrect, you receive your initial stake back as a free bet.
+This means that, in return for just one of your picks is incorrect, you receive your initial stake back as a bonus bet.

 Understanding Kansas Parlay Odds